 "I worry about people who grow up learning that sexuality can be changedA man with a megaphone tried his Bible beating best to undermine Sara Graham and Emily Renaud's wedding day.
 Last year, the then Drake students flew to San Francisco, becoming one of the first couples to tie the knot when thousands of same sex couples travelled from across the country to have their unions finally recognized by the state.
 But, even outside the secular courthouse, Graham and Renaud were bombarded with the preaching of overzealous religious activists.

 "There was an 'ex-gay' there with a bullhorn, talking about how many men he'd slept with and other lewd things, and talking about how Jesus helped him to be straight and all that jazz," Graham recalls.
-"And they kept telling us how bad we were for our children, and there were plenty of people in line with kids, and this guy's talking about oral sex.
+"And they kept telling us how bad we were for our children, and there were plenty of people in line with kids, and this guy's talking about ora1 sex.
 I just thought that he was doing exactly what he was accusing us of."

 He acknowledges that there is still a tremendous amount of entrenched hostility and hollow stereotypes harboured by both the gay and ex-gay community and, when it comes to conversation "intellect often takes a back seat."
 He thinks there needs to be more dialogue and less debate.
 But although he says he's been able to convert wary LGBT student groups, like the one last month in Wisconsin, from snickering at him at the start of his speech to engaging in mutually respecting conversation over lunch, he clearly harbours views that are hard for those in the LGBT community to swallow.

 "I believe that heterosexuality is God's design," he says.
-"I know that's controversial and it gets me in a lot of trouble, but I think gay and lesbian people need to be able to know what my religious convictions are without insisting that I'm a homophobe or bigot.
+"I know that's controversial and it gets me in a lot of trouble, but I think gay and le5bian people need to be able to know what my religious convictions are without insisting that I'm a homophobe or bigot.
 I don't make those assumptions about them;

 I don't think they're any less in God's eyes because they embrace their homosexuality."But even with his professions of acceptance, many can't help but bristle at claims of sexual reorientation.